 - Rise in unemployment.
 Unemployment rose to over 3 million and didn’t fall below 3 million until 1986.

 The recession of 1980-81 caused a sharp rise in unemployment.
 Initially, this was demand deficient unemployment, but it also caused structural unemployment with many people who lost their job in manufacturing struggled to find new jobs.

 - Real GDP fell by 2.2% in 1981

 The government argued that the recession was necessary to shake up the economy and get rid of inefficient firms.
-It is true that some firms were inefficient but most economists would argue that the recession was deeper than it need to be.
-With the rapid appreciation of sterling many good firms also went bankrupt.
+It is true that some firms were inefficient, but most economists would argue that the recession was deeper than it needs to be.
+With the rapid appreciation of Sterling many good firms also went bankrupt.